release-argus/Argus/README.md

 #### Go changes

 To see the changes you've made by modifying any of the `.go` files, you must compile Argus.
 Run `make build` the first time to ensure the web components are available locally.
-Amy future builds that don't need the web-ui to be rebuilt can be done with `make go-build` (faster than `make build`).
+Any future builds that don't need the web-ui to be rebuilt can be done with `make go-build` (faster than `make build`).
 (Running either of these in the root dir will produce an `argus` binary)

 #### React changes